edgar-bonet/tiny-servo/README.md

 In the default configuration, the pulse widths can be adjusted from 1000&nbsp;µs to 2020&nbsp;µs in 4&nbsp;µs steps.
-These limits can be changed by modifying the delays in `pulse.S`, which the constraints
+These limits can be changed at compile-time, with the following constraints:

-that:
+* The minimum width can be no less than 100&nbsp;µs.

-* The step size should be a multiple of the clock cycle (0.125&nbsp;µs) and can be no less than 3.25&nbsp;µs.
+* The step size should be a multiple of 0.125&nbsp;µs and can be no less than 3.25&nbsp;µs.
 * maximum width = (minimum width) + 255 × (step size).
+* This maximum can be no more than 3000&nbsp;µs.

 ## Caveats